maniaug81/checkk/README.md

 10.Select on which events you want to trigger the Jenkins Job

 Make any changes in your github code and do a commit, it should trigger a Jenkins job
+    Adding a comment - this will be build#22